How to Clean Tile Floors

 You can also help keep tile floors from getting dirty as quickly by placing area rugs or mats in high traffic areas.
 This will ensure dirt sticks to the rugs and is not tracked across the tile.

 It’s also important to clean up loose debris on other types of flooring.
 Check out these tips for cleaning hardwood floors.

 We like using Pine-Sol® Original Pine Multi-Surface Cleaner on tile floors.
-Pine-Sol® also comes in other scents, like Lemon Fresh®, Lavender Clean®, Sparkling Wave® and Tropical Flowers™.
+Pine-Sol® also comes in other scents, like Lemon Fresh, Lavender Clean® and Refreshing Clean.
 Just choose your favorite.
 All of them will leave your home smelling fresh and clean.

 For more information about the Pine-Sol® lineup of products, visit our FAQs page.